Ahnaf-dev/JobFishApp/README.md

 #### Note

-Backend server down due to Render changing to paid plans.
+Backend server down due to Render changing to paid plans so there will be no jobs displayed.